Newsletter Referral Programs is our new thing.

-I don’t know if it’s super quantifiable–it might be more qualitative in terms of, like for the example I just gave, people would email in all the time, like, “I can’t start my day without reading your newsletter.”
+I don’t know if it’s super quantifiable–it might be more qualitative in terms of, like for the worth example I just gave, people would email in all the time, like, “I can’t start my day without reading your newsletter.”

 If you get a certain threshold of those comments, you kind of pick up on this is actually a valuable product through the audience that we’re targeting.

-I wouldn’t replicate the exact referral program on top of a shitty product to make up for the lack of the product being quality.
+I wouldn’t replicate the exact referral marketing program on top of a shitty product to make up for the lack of the product being quality.